solidoss/solidframe/tutorials/aio_echo/README.md

 	}
 ```

-We'll see the declarations for Listener and Talker below but for now lets finish with the main function by waiting for user input to terminate the application
+We'll get to the declarations for Listener and Talker below but for now lets finish with the main function by waiting for user input to terminate the application:

 ```C++
 	cout<<"Press any key and ENTER to terminate..."<<endl;